digital-asset/ex-java-json-api-bindings/README.md

 ## Purpose

-A minimal sample of using Java to call the JSON Ledger API endpoints.
+A minimal sample of using Java to call the JSON API endpoints (Ledger API, Validator API, etc.)
 The sample illustrates the endpoints, the request payloads, and their responses for the following:

-* use the validator API to create the external parties
+* Onboarding an external party
-* external signing
+* Signing transactions as an external party
-* token standard

 The sample uses the following tools: